 Prerequisite(s): fourth year Honours standing in Communication and Media Studies (including BGInS related specializations), or permission of the School of Journalism and Communication.
+Lectures three hours a week.

-Global Media and Popular Culture
+COMS 4606 [0.5 credit] Global Media and Popular Culture

-Key theories and concepts that have shaped the study of global media and its impact on popular cultures around the
+Key theories and concepts that have shaped the study of global media and its impact on popular cultures around the world.

 Prerequisite(s): fourth year Honours standing in Communication and Media Studies (including BGInS related specializations), or permission of the School of Journalism and Communication.
+Lectures three hours a week.